InformaticsMatters/dls-fragalysis-stack-kubernetes/docs/source/relocating/reinstallation.rst

     git clone https://github.com/InformaticsMatters/ansible-infrastructure.git
     cd ansible-infrastructure
-    git checkout 2023.3
+    git checkout 2023.4

-Al the playbooks are controlled by variables that we typically define in a YAML *parameter* file.
+All the playbooks are controlled by variables that we typically define in a YAML *parameter* file.
 A number of parameter files exist in the root of the repository, encrypted using `ansible-vault`_.
 You will need to create your own parameter file and decide whether you want to encrypt it.
 We suggest you do,